-Temecula means “Place of the Sun” in the native Luiseño language, and the Pechanga believe that life on Earth began in the Temecula Valley.
+The region of Temecula has a rich indigenous history and it is known as a travel destination for food and wine lovers thanks to its vibrant agriculture and wine scene.
+Temecula means “Place of the Sun” in the native Luiseño language and the Pechanga believe that life on Earth began in the Temecula Valley.
 The indigenous Temecula Indians (comprised of the seven bands of the Pechanga, La Jolla, Soboba, Paala, Rincon, Pauma, and San Luis Rey) inhabited the valley for thousands of years before contact with the Spanish missionaries.

 The area’s rich agricultural heritage began in earnest in the 1820s when it acted as a ranching hub for the San Luis Rey Mission, and it got even more known when it became a stagecoach stop in the 1850s.
 Thanks to the historic facades that line Old Town, the city still has wild west vibes, and the population is now more than 100,000 full-time residents.

 The most widely planted crop in Temecula is wine grapes, but it has a history of everything from ranching to cultivating specialty crops like lavender, avocados, and olives.
 Temecula’s quality soil and moderate climate make it ideal for cultivating diverse crops.
 Today the primary agricultural products of the region are nursery plants and flowers (horticulture), milk, wine grapes and table grapes, and dates.

 We’ve gone over what is grown in California before, and, to put it in perspective, Riverside County ranked 14th in agriculture production value last year among all California counties.
 That’s just behind nearby San Diego County, where the top crops are horticulture, avocados, oranges, and lemons.